Agapanthus, also commonly known as African lily, are perennials native to South Africa. They make an excellent cut flower.

 Agapanthus species can be grown from collected seed but the cultivars will not come true to type.

-Agapanthus: problem solving
+Growing agapanthus: problem solving

-Agapanthus a fairly trouble free if they are grown in the right place.
+Agapanthus a fairly trouble free if grown in the right place.
 The most commonly asked question is ‘Why aren’t my plants flowering?’.
 This is often due to plants being grown in pots or nutrient-rich compost that offer too much root room.
 Reduce the size of the container – plants that are very happy don’t see the need to flower.

 If you grew your plants from seed they can take up to four years to flower, and it’s not unusual for some plants to take a couple of year to flower after planting.